 Each breeding is carefully thought out as to researching the appropriate stud dog to match the brood bitch.
 We greatly appreciate the stud dog owners that have worked with us to build our breeding program.
 Our goal is to produce a litter that can contribute to the breed in a wholesome way.

 Lydia Frey joined Southern in 2016 when she started showing a few dogs for Tina having met through her son Chaz who showed with Lydia in junior showmanship.
 Lydia began in dogs in 2007 with a standard schnauzer and since then has amassed many awards both as a junior handler and as a professional handler.
 With her main breed being Bedlington, Lydia was looking for an easier grooming dog to add to her household, the pointer was the perfect fit.
-Now a college student, Lydia continues to show most weekends all over the country, and she collaborates with Tina on the breedings.
+Now a college graduate and professional handler, Lydia continues to show most weekends all over the country, and she co-breeds with Tina.

 Together we combine our different backgrounds to produce top quality dogs that are not only successful in various venues, but also fantastic companions.
 What we do wouldn't be possible without our fabulous co-owners.
 We have dogs all over the country and Canada that are with co-owners, and they not only give our dogs fantastic lives but also provide them with lots of opportunities.
 Our relationships with these people we hold very dearly and we appreciate everyone who has helped Southern get to where it is today.
 We can only do so much ourselves, but seeing our dogs go off and do great things with others both in and out of the show ring is what really makes everything worth it.
 We love to mentor and encourage new people to the sport, and we especially love sharing this fabulous breed with all those interested.
 Our goal is to promote the pointer breed and see it flourish for years to come with health tested, and purposefully bred dogs.